 Michigan law imposes mandatory waiting periods that establish the minimum duration for any divorce, but the difference between uncontested and contested cases can mean months versus years.

-- Mandatory waiting period: 60 days from service of the complaint (for couples without minor children)
+- Mandatory waiting period: 60 days from service of the complaint (no minor children)

-- Extended waiting period: 180 days for couples with minor children under 18 (though judges may waive this to 60 days in some circumstances)
+- Extended waiting period: 180 days for couples with minor children under 18 (waivable to 60 days)

 - Residency requirement: 180 days in Michigan and 10 days in the county where you file